aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - docker compose up -d
   </br>We can start all the services with single command in detached mode
   </br>docker-compose down
-  </br>We can stop all the services with single cammand
+  </br>We can stop all the services with single command

 - docker compose config
   </br>Shows if the format of the docker-compose yml file is correct